missinglinkelectronics/psmake/README.md

 `package-prebuilt`
 : Copy built artifacts to pre-built directory.

+`package-secure-boot`
+: Package boot image with authentication and encryption for FSBL, PMU firmware, ATF and bitstream.
+Device tree, U-Boot and optionally `image.ub` (Linux kernel, etc.) are only authenticated but not encrypted.
+This applies to ZynqMP devices only.
+The resulting boot image resides in `images/linux/secure-boot/BOOT.BIN`.

+The variable `KEYS` must be set and contain a path to a directory with the following key files: `red_key.txt`, `black_iv.txt` (for encryption), `psk0.pem`, `ssk0.pem` (for authentication).

+The variable `PART_NAME` must be set to the ZynqMP device part name (e.g. `xczu9eg-ffvb1156-2-e`).

+For encryption the packaged boot image is configured to use the Black Key method, with the Black Key being stored in eFUSE.
+The Black Key method is used to have the actual device key (Red Key) stored in encrypted form using the PUF KEK (physical unclonable function, key encryption key).

+Furthermore for encryption the packaged boot image is configured to use the Operational Key (OP Key) method, which is used to minimize the use of the actual device key (Red Key).
+Only the FSBL is encrypted with the Red Key.
+The other parts of the boot image are encrypted with the OP Key.

+IMPORTANT: A new, different OP Key is generated and used each time target `package-secure-boot` is invoked!

+If the variable `AUTH_ONLY` is set to `yes`, encryption will be omitted for all parts of the boot image.

+If the variable `INCLUDE_IMAGE` is set to `yes`, the `image.ub` and a specially generated U-Boot boot script are included in the `BOOT.BIN`, so that the system can be booted with the just the `BOOT.BIN` file.
+Note that a `boot.scr` file must not exist next to such a `BOOT.BIN` file on an SDCard, otherwise U-Boot picks it up and does not use the files included in the `BOOT.BIN`.

 `package-bsp`
 : Package Board Support Package (BSP).
 The BSP file name must be given with the `BSP` variable.